prefab-cloud/prefab-cloud-docs-web/docs/tutorials/editor-tools.md

 ## VSCode

-You can install the extension by pressing cmd+shift+x to open the extensions sidebar.
-Search for Prefab and click install.
+You can install the extension by pressing `cmd+shift+x` to open the extensions sidebar. search for Prefab and click install.
+Alternatively, you can use the [extension marketplace](https://marketplace.visualstudio.com/items?itemName=Prefab.prefab-editor-tools).

 ![image](/img/docs/how-tos/vscode-install.jpg)

 You’ll need to enter a production API key.
 The extension will read your `.env` or `.envrc` file to find `PREFAB_API_KEY`.

-Alternatively, you can find settings for the extension by clicking on the gear on the Prefab extension and choosing “Extension Settings”
+Alternatively, you can find settings for the extension by clicking on the gear on the Prefab extension and choosing “Extension Settings”.

 ## Features